❄️Cooling down with LHe

 7. When sample temperature reaches ca. 40K start closing needle valve in small steps and wait for the temperature to stabilize.
 Try to close as much as possible to reduce helium consumption, but don't let temperature to go up.

-8. The lowest temperature reading is ~12-20 K.
+8. The lowest sample temperature reading is currently ~26 K (condition on Jan 2025).

 Check that helium line is not at the very bottom of the dewar.
 If it slides down, retract at least 5 cm back.
 This way there is less chance that it will freeze inside.